netsys-edinburgh/nervion-powder/doc/powder.md

 ![Nervion Controller Web Interface](/doc/images/nervion_controller.png)

 In this Powder profile, every core network uses the IP ***192.168.4.80*** (even the empty machine), so the field "MME/AMF IP Address" has to be filled with that IP.
-You can use a different IP if your core network is not deployed in Powder.
-Like the core machine, the multiplexer machine always uses the same IP (***192.168.4.81***).
+You can use a different IP if your core network is not deployed on Powder.
+Like the core machine, the multiplexer machine always uses the same IP: ***192.168.4.81***.

 The Control-Plane Mode provides better scalability by disabling the Data-Plane.
-If this mode is enabled, each UE is no longer a single UE and can reproduce multiple UEs using multi-threading.
+If this mode is enabled, each UE instance is no longer for a single UE but can emulate multiple UEs using multi-threading.
 By default, the number of threads per UE is 100, but this value can be modified through the Web Interface.

-The Nervion configuration file (JSON format) is where the RAN architecture and behaviour are specified.
+The Nervion configuration file (in JSON format) is where the RAN architecture and behavior are specified.
 A complete guide on the Configuration files can be found [here](/profiles.md).
-Each of the core networks provided in this profile has its own peculiarities in terms of encryptions keys and MMC/MNC; therefore, we provide a basic configuration file for each core.
+Each of the core networks provided in this profile has its own peculiarities in terms of encryptions keys and MCC/MNC; therefore, we provide a basic configuration file for each core.
 Each example executes a single UE with one eNB/gNB.
 These files can be modified following the [Nervion profiles guide](/profiles.md).

 - [OAI](https://github.com/j0lama/nervion-powder/blob/master/profiles/config_oai.json)
 - [srsEPC](https://github.com/j0lama/nervion-powder/blob/master/profiles/config_srsepc.json)